 What is a Tech Lead?

 As previously mentioned, leadership plays a crucial role in the success of a project.
-Talents are only as good as how they’re used.
+Talent are only as good as how they’re used.
 And in software development, a tech lead plays a key role in keeping the team in the right direction.
 Let’s discuss further.

 A tech lead oversees the technical aspect of development and facilitates a smooth workflow process.
 The position primarily focuses on managing the technical side of the project.